fish-shell/fish-shell/sphinx_doc_src/index.rst

 - Autoloading isn't applicable to aliases.
 Since, by definition, the function is created at the time the alias command is executed.
 You cannot autoload aliases.

-To easily create a function of this form, you can use the <a href="commands.html#alias">alias</a> command.
+To easily create a function of this form, you can use the `alias <cmds/alias.html>`_ command.

 .. _syntax-function-autoloading: